Jude Mitchell

 • Extracellular classification of neuronal types in awake animals

-• Systems identification models of spiking and neuronal interactions
+• Systems identification models of sensory processing and attention

 • VSS 2009 Slide Presentation (large file, in pdf format)